shotgunsoftware/sg-jira-bridge/docs/developer.rst

 ============
 .. currentmodule:: sg_jira.handlers

-Base class that handles a particular sync instance between ShotGrid and Jira.
+Base class that handles a particular sync instance between Flow Production Tracking and Jira.

-Handlers hold the main logic for syncing values between a ShotGrid Entity type and a Jira resource.
+Handlers hold the main logic for syncing values between a Flow Production Tracking Entity type and a Jira resource.
 They are owned by a :class:`~sg_jira.Syncer` instance.
 This base class defines the interface all handlers should support and provides helpers methods useful to all implementations.